 Creating the best regional stadium in New Zealand is a major project.
 See below for the frequently asked questions.

 The West Stand reopened in September 2022.
-This year also the completion of upgrades to the main pitch and new LED lighting installed as well.
+Last year also the completion of upgrades to the main pitch and new LED lighting installed as well.

 The East Stand is a different project altogether as we’re replacing the old stand with a new one.
-Demolition was completed at the end of 2021 and the next step is to start construction.
-We expect the new stand to be open to users by 2024 to 2025.
+Demolition was finished at the end of 2021 and below ground civil works have been completed.
+We expect the new stand to be open to users for the 2025 winter sports season.

 Cost pressures and supply chain issues have increased the cost to build the East Stand.